realpepsiman/command-lines-and-pipes/README.md

 ![Process with arguments and environment](figs/processes/process-with-env.png)

-While this environment is sometimes important, I don't expect that it will be important in this class, so I will quietly ignore it from here on.
+While this environment is sometimes important, it probably will not be important in this class, so we will quietly ignore it from here on.

 With this alone, we would have a useful interface to running commands.
 We can call any program by putting it first in a command, and we can give the program any arguments it needs using the following values.
 If a command needs to read or write files, we can specify file names as arguments, and it will be able to find the files, either relative to the working directory or using an absolute path.

-This is how commands were usually run, but the UNIX command line adds two more idea, that turned out to be pure genius: pipes and standard pipes.
+This is how commands were usually run, but the UNIX command line adds two more ideas, that turned out to be pure genius: pipes and standard pipes.

 Pipes are basically just files.
 In UNIX there isn’t much difference and they are implemented basically the same way.
-Just as you can read from or write to a file, you can read from and write to a file.
+Just as you can read from or write to a file, you can read from and write to a pipe.
 Files can do a little more; you can move around in a file and read and write at different positions, but with pipes you either always read the next character in it or you write characters to it.
 That is the only difference.

-When a program is running, it automatically gets three of these pipes.[^2] I will show you have to get to them in Python next week.
+When a program is running, it automatically gets three of these pipes.[^2] We will show you how to get to them in Python next week.

 The three pipes are “standard input” or `stdin`, “standard output”, `stdout`, and “standard error”, `stderr`.
 The program can read from `stdin` and write to either of `stdout` or `stderr`.
 The way they are intended to be used is: any input that your program needs it can read from `stdin`—most program will use files you specify in the arguments, but they *should* also be able to read it from this pipe—and any output the program needs to write, it should write to `stdout`.
 The `stderr` is there if the program needs to write error or warning messages that shouldn’t be mixed with the actual output sent to `stdout`.

 ![Command with pipes](figs/processes/process-with-pipes.png)

-I will ignore `stderr` in the following, since we only need it when something goes wrong (and why would something go wrong?).
+We will ignore `stderr` in the following, since we only need it when something goes wrong (and why would something go wrong?).

 For an example of how this works, consider the shell.
 It is a program that takes input from you via the keyboard (or through the terminal on modern computers) and that writes output back to you.